 Nowadays, hackers can spy on and even destabilize a business with denial-of-service attacks viruses and several other kinds of malicious cyber actions.
 Large enterprises pour resources into ramping up their security networks to defend against the daily blitz of attacks.
 And while it doesn’t stop them from trying, hackers know bigger businesses are taking breaches seriously.
-Without the same resources as their larger counterparts, small businesses can be seen as weaker and easier prey for hackers.
+Without the same resources as their larger counterparts, businesses can be seen as weaker and easier prey for hackers.

-As more small businesses increasingly depend on the Internet to contact and communicate with clients and vendors, hackers are widening their target base to take advantage of them because many have insufficient or poor network security measures, such as:
+As more businesses increasingly depend on the Internet to contact and communicate with clients and vendors, hackers are widening their target base to take advantage of them because many have insufficient or poor network security measures, such as:

 1) Failure to back up data